wavefrontHQ/docs/pages/doc/trace_data_details.md

 ## Spans

 A trace consists of one or more spans, which are the individual segments of work in the trace.
-Each Wavefront span represents time spent by an operation in a service (often a microservice).
+Each Operations for Applications span represents time spent by an operation in a service (often a microservice).

 Spans are the fundamental units of trace data.
 This page provides details about the format we use for a span, and the RED metrics that we automatically derive from each span.
 These details are useful for advanced customization.

-### Wavefront Span Format
+### Operations for Applications Span Format

-A well-formed Wavefront span consists of fields and span tags that capture span attributes.
+A well-formed Operations for Applications span consists of fields and span tags that capture span attributes.
 We use these to identify and describe a span, organize it into a trace, and display the trace according to the service and application that emitted it.
-Some attributes are required by the OpenTelemetry specification and others are required by the Wavefront service.
+Some attributes are required by the OpenTelemetry specification and others are required by the Operations for Applications service.

-Most use cases do not require you to know exactly how the Wavefront service expects a span to be formatted:
+Most use cases do not require you to know exactly how the Operations for Applications service expects a span to be formatted:
 * When you instrument your application with OpenTelemetry your application emits spans with the required tags.
-* When you instrument your application with a [Wavefront sender SDK](wavefront_sdks.html#sdks-for-sending-raw-data), your application emits spans that are automatically constructed from raw data you pass as parameters.
+* When you instrument your application with an [Operations for Applications sender SDK](wavefront_sdks.html#sdks-for-sending-raw-data), your application emits spans that are automatically constructed from raw data you pass as parameters.
 * When you instrument your application with a 3rd party distributed tracing system (Jaeger or Zipkin), your application emits spans that are automatically transformed by the [integration](tracing_integrations.html#tracing-system-integrations-and-exporters) you set up.

-It is possible to manually construct a well-formed span and send it either [directly to the Wavefront service](direct_ingestion.html#trace-data-spans) or to a TCP port that the Wavefront proxy is listening on for trace data.
+It is possible to manually construct a well-formed span and send it either [directly to the Operations for Applications service](direct_ingestion.html#trace-data-spans) or to a TCP port that the Wavefront proxy is listening on for trace data.
 You might want to do this if you instrumented your application with a proprietary distributed tracing system.

 {{site.data.alerts.important}}
 <p>The valid characters in an application and service name are: a-z, A-Z, 0-9, hyphen ("-"), underscore ("_"), dot ("."), forward slash ("/") and comma (","). </p>
-<p>If your application or service names have any other characters other than the valid characters, the Wavefront service replaces each of those characters with a hyphen ("-"). </p>
+<p>If your application or service names have any other characters other than the valid characters, the Operations for Applications service replaces each of those characters with a hyphen ("-"). </p>
 {{site.data.alerts.end}}

 <table style="width: 100%;">